jamesrswift/ionio-illustrate/manual.typ

 The `keys` entry in the `args` positional argument is a #show-type("dictionary") that can be used to change which fields in the provided `data` #show-type("array")/#show-type("dictionary") are to be used to plot the mass spectrum.
 An example usage of this may be to store several mass spectra within a single datafile.

 #info[Note that arrays are 0-index based.]
+#info[When two mass spectra are provided, both must use the same keys.]
 #example[
 ```typ
 #let ms = mass-spectrum(massspec, args: (